kovasap/selfspy/README.md

 1. Search for 'run' in the start menu, then execute "shell:startup".
 1. Create a shortcut to `C:\Users\Kovas\AppData\Local\Packages\PythonSoftwareFoundation.Python.3.7_qbz5n2kfra8p0\LocalCache\local-packages\Python37\Scripts\selfspy.exe
-   -n -v` in the directory that was opened by the "run" call.
+   -n -d H:\selfspy` in the directory that was opened by the "run" call.
 In "properties" on this shortcut, set to "minimized" so that it runs minimized on startup.
 1. Create a file `0_remove_selfspy_lock.bat` in the startup directory.
 The `0_` prefix makes sure it is executed before the selfspy shortcut.
 Add `DEL C:\Users\Kovas\.selfspy\selfspy.pid.lock` to this file.

+One thing to note is that selfspy is laggy and can cause hard crashes (to reboot) at least when running pyhook.
+One thing that can help this is storing the selfspy database (data directory) on another drive besides the one the OS is on.